bunnyshellosi/go-sdk/docs/Primary.md

 `func (o *Primary) UnsetAutoDeployEphemeral()`

 UnsetAutoDeployEphemeral ensures that no value is present for AutoDeployEphemeral, not even an explicit nil
+### GetTerminationProtection

+`func (o *Primary) GetTerminationProtection() bool`

+GetTerminationProtection returns the TerminationProtection field if non-nil, zero value otherwise.

+### GetTerminationProtectionOk

+`func (o *Primary) GetTerminationProtectionOk() (*bool, bool)`

+GetTerminationProtectionOk returns a tuple with the TerminationProtection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTerminationProtection

+`func (o *Primary) SetTerminationProtection(v bool)`

+SetTerminationProtection sets TerminationProtection field to given value.

+### HasTerminationProtection

+`func (o *Primary) HasTerminationProtection() bool`

+HasTerminationProtection returns a boolean if a field has been set.

+### SetTerminationProtectionNil

+`func (o *Primary) SetTerminationProtectionNil(b bool)`

+ SetTerminationProtectionNil sets the value for TerminationProtection to be an explicit nil

+### UnsetTerminationProtection
+`func (o *Primary) UnsetTerminationProtection()`

+UnsetTerminationProtection ensures that no value is present for TerminationProtection, not even an explicit nil
 ### GetCreateEphemeralOnPrCreate

 `func (o *Primary) GetCreateEphemeralOnPrCreate() bool`